Teaching Kids to Brush

 Technique is crucial when it comes to preventing dental decay.
 Teach your kids to brush twice a day and to spend at least two minutes gently brushing their teeth.
 Talk with your children about working in circular motions and sweeping away grime that may have accumulated near the gum line.

 Let Your Child Choose Their Supplies

 Kids are much more likely to get excited about brushing and flossing their teeth when they like the supplies they are using.
-Instead of choosing run-of-the-mill oral hygiene supplies, consider splurging and letting your child choose that character toothbrush or that neon green variety they adore.
-You might be surprised to see how much more excited a kid is about brushing when they get to do it with a bright purple toothbrush with a picture of a princess on it.
+Instead of choosing run-of-the-mill oral hygiene supplies, consider splurging and letting your child choose.
+That character toothbrush or that neon green variety they adore are just as effective as the generic brands.
+It can surprise you to see how much more excited a kid is about brushing when they get to do it with a bright purple toothbrush with a picture of a princess on it.

-Children are much more inquisitive than many people realize, which is why explaining the “why” behind your instructions can be so beneficial.
+Children are more inquisitive than many people realize.
+Explaining the “why” behind your instructions can be very beneficial.
 To help children to see that invisible plaque, buy some plaque detection tablets and hold a family meeting to talk about brushing.
 Plaque detection tablets use bright food-safe dyes to color plaque, showing kids where to focus their brush strokes.

 Once kids are in the habit of brushing and flossing their teeth, it becomes much easier to get them to do it twice a day.
 Consider offering your children challenges centered around brushing and flossing.
 You can also give them a small reward as an incentive to take care of their smiles.

 For more information about teaching your kids proper oral hygiene, make an appointment with the Children's Dental Center, one of the best pediatric dentists in Indianapolis and Fishers.